 Ample mouse models of accelerated aging have implicated genes involved in DNA repair such as the mouse homologues of xeroderma pigmentosum, group D (de Boer et al., 2002), ataxia telangiectasia mutated or ATM (Wong et al., 2003), p53 (Donehower et al., 1992; Donehower, 2002; Tyner et al., 2002; Cao et al., 2003), and Ercc1 (Weeda et al., 1997).
 Thus many progeroid syndromes in mice involve the DNA machinery (Hasty et al., 2003; de Magalhaes, 2005a).
 (I should note that most of the aforementioned genes, as well as other genes implicated in accelerated aging in mice, are described in the GenAge database.)
 Taken together, results from progeroid syndromes in mice and man support the DNA damage theory of aging.
 One hypothesis is that DNA damage accumulation with age triggers cellular signalling pathways (Fig. 2), such as apoptosis, that result in a faster depletion of stem cells which in turn contributes to accelerated aging (Freitas and de Magalhaes, 2011).

 In spite of the progeroid syndromes described above, some genetic manipulations in mice have failed to support the theory.
 Mice deficient in Pms2, a DNA repair protein, had elevated mutation levels in multiple tissues yet did not appear to age faster than controls (Narayanan et al., 1997).
 Embryos of mice and flies irradiated with x-rays do not age faster (reviewed in Cosgrove et al., 1993; Strehler, 1999), though one report argued that Chernobyl victims do (Polyukhov et al., 2000).
+One classic study contradicting the DNA damage theory of aging showed that haploid wasps exposed to DNA damage have, as expected, a shorter lifespan than diploid wasps, but in a normal environment haploid and diploid wasps have same lifespan (Clark and Rubin, 1961), which should not be the case if DNA damage accumulation causes aging.
 Certain mutations in DNA repair proteins, such as p53 in humans (Varley et al., 1997), despite affecting longevity and increasing cancer incidence, fail to accelerate aging.

 Figure 2: In spite of various DNA repair mechanisms, DNA damage lead to mutations and other problems which in turn lead to cell loss and dysfunction.
 With age, this causes depletion of stem cell stocks and loss of homeostasis which drives organismal aging.
 (Adapted from Freitas and de Magalhaes, 2011).